The Canal de la Robine near Narbonne in France

 The Castle of Beja, Alentejo, Portugal

-Beja is the second city of the Portuguese region of the Alentejo.
+The Castle of Beja is found in the second city of the Portuguese region of the Alentejo.
 It features the Torre de Menagem, which is a Roman castle, rebuilt in the Middle Ages.
 We usually stay in Evora, the primary city of the Alentejo, but one year tried Beja for variety’s sake.
 The Alentejo is very pretty and has the best food in Portugal.

 Oil on canvas